- Oops!Something went wrong.Please try again later.

 When you buy a stock there is always a possibility that it could drop 100%.
 But on a lighter note, a good company can see its share price rise well over 100%.
 One great example is Maxim Integrated Products, Inc. (NASDAQ:MXIM) which saw its share price drive 162% higher over five years.
 In the last week shares have slid back 1.1%.

 While markets are a powerful pricing mechanism, share prices reflect investor sentiment, not just underlying business performance.
 One flawed but reasonable way to assess how sentiment around a company has changed is to compare the earnings per share (EPS) with the share price.

-During five years of share price growth, Maxim Integrated Products achieved compound earnings per share (EPS) growth of 35% per year.
-This EPS growth is higher than the 16% average annual increase in the share price.
-So it seems the market isn't so enthusiastic about the stock these days.
+Over half a decade, Maxim Integrated Products managed to grow its earnings per share at 35% a year.
+This EPS growth is higher than the 21% average annual increase in the share price.
+So one could conclude that the broader market has become more cautious towards the stock.

-As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
+We'd be remiss not to mention the difference between Maxim Integrated Products' total shareholder return (TSR) and its share price return.
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
-It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-As it happens, Maxim Integrated Products' TSR for the last 5 years was 142%, which exceeds the share price return mentioned earlier.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+Maxim Integrated Products' TSR of 201% for the 5 years exceeded its share price return, because it has paid dividends.

 A Different Perspective